umaranis/svelte-lexical/README.md

 - Unit testing is set up for the svelte-lexical package using Jest and Testing Library.
 - E2E testing is set up for the playground package using Playwright.
 - [Size Limit](https://github.com/ai/size-limit) controls the library size.

+## Plugins

+Most of the `svelte-lexical` functionality is implemented through plugins.
+See the [list of plugins here](docs/plugins/readme.md).